jeandat/learning-ionic/README.md

 For instance: `grunt dev --patterns foo` would use `conf/foo.js`.

-Can be use with any command.

 ### --platform <name>

 Define which platform is currently built.
 May be useful if you want to do something for a specific platform like adding or removing a library…

 For instance: `grunt dev --platform windows`

-Can be use with any command.

 # Serving changes